optimibi/docs/docs/documentation/Setup/40 Windows安装.md

 ---
-title: Optimibi Installation (Windows)
+title: Installation (Windows)
-permalink: /documentation/Setup/OptimiBI-Installation-windows/
+permalink: /documentation/Setup/Installation-windows/
 ---

-# Optimibi Installation (Windows)
+# Installation (Windows)

 Log in to Windows as an **Administrator**.